 Children are happy, confident and well settled in the setting.
-A suitable range of age-appropriate activities and resources are made available to children and they quickly become involved in an activity of their choice.
-For example, children enjoy organising cutting and sticking activities, games of football in the outside play area and work in groups to set up the train track.
-Staff have an appropriate understanding of the Early Years Foundation Stage and therefore, children's progress towards the early learning goals is generally supported.
+A suitable range of age appropriate activities and resources are made available to children and they quickly become involved in an activity of their choice.
+For example, children enjoy decorating wrist bands, role play games of hair dressers and they also work in groups to set up the small world castle set.
+Staff have an appropriate understanding of the Early Years Foundation Stage and, therefore, children's progress towards the early learning goals is generally supported.
 However, observation, assessment and planning systems have not been established which limits the setting's ability to ensure each child's needs are being met, as required by the Early Years Foundation Stage.
 Staff know children well and offer stable and consistent care.
 They model positive behaviour towards each other and children.
 As a result, children have positive attitudes and manage their behaviour appropriately.
-For example, they are very patient as they wait to take turns at the craft table.
-They share ideas and create their own games, for example, they discuss what to make with the building bricks before deciding to make a house.
+For example, they are very patient as they wait to take turns with the small world resources and watercolour sets.
 Children solve problems as they take part in art activities, put games together and play with construction materials.
-They enjoy free access to an appropriate range of mark-making materials and enjoy drawing pictures and designing Halloween posters.
-Children experience suitable opportunities to access information and communication technology to support their learning such as using battery operated resources and games consoles.
-Children learn about the wider world through a variety of planned themes such as, countries of the world and through celebrating a range of cultural festivals.
+They enjoy free access to an appropriate range of mark making materials and enjoy drawing pictures.
+They learn about the wider world through a variety of planned themes and through celebrating a range of cultural festivals.

 Children are developing an appropriate sense of safety.
 They know the procedure to follow in the event of an emergency and understand the safety rules as staff give clear explanations of the possible consequences.
 Their awareness about healthy eating is suitably promoted through planned activities and discussion.
-Children regularly play outside with a range of equipment which helps the development of their physical skills.
-For example, they participate in team games of football, practise their throwing and catching skills and experiment with pogo sticks and scooters.
+However, this is not always promoted through the food options offered at snack time because along with a range of fresh fruit and vegetables children are also supplied with a daily option of crisp and biscuits.
+Children enjoy regular access in the outside play area.
+They participate in team games of quick cricket, basketball, football and practise their skipping and hoola hoop skills and experiment with other small sports equipment.